NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/plugin_bridges.md

 If you want to create your own plugin implementation, the service must be named under the following scheme: `/<namespace>/<plugin_name>/update_costs`.
 The corresponding service definition can be found in `sopias4_msgs/srv/UpdateCosts.srv`.

 ## ControllerBridge
-The contoller is responsible for generating the actual steering commands so the robot follows the planned path from the planner.
+The controller is responsible for generating the actual steering commands so the robot follows the planned path from the planner.

-For using the Pluginbridge for this, it can be configured by adding following to your Navigation 2 configuration:
+For using the PluginBridge for this, it can be configured by adding following to your Navigation 2 configuration:
 ```YAML
 controller_server:
     ros__parameters: